Home & Gardens

 The Yellow Room takes its name from golden velvet walls, the perfect complement to a fire with historic black lacquer furniture including an impressively historic Chinese cabinet, which has been here since 1687

-The Whisky room is hung with a rare collection of antique equestrian portraits.
-With quirky antler furniture, deep sofas and even deeper glasses of very rare Malt whisky are the order of the day in this clubbable retreat with a roaring log stove.
-Perfect for relaxing with after dinner drinks.
+The Whisky Room is hung with a rare collection of antique equestrian portraits.
+With quirky antler furniture, deep sofas, and even deeper glasses of very rare Malt Whisky are the order of the day in this clubbable retreat complete with a roaring log fire.

 Reception

-Our Reception ensures a luxurious and hassle-free environment to check in, to start your Prestonfield experience!
+Our Reception ensures a luxurious and hassle-free environment to check in and get your Prestonfield experience underway with ease!

 Shaded by pots of olive trees and filled with planters of herbs, this charming hidden terrace is perfect for al fresco drinks, before heading in for private dining in the Garden Room.

-Prestonfield's grand elevated terrace overlooks the entrance and 20 acres of gardens and leads from the Tapestry Room.
-Surrounded by historic stone balustrades and pots of topiary it is a sought-after spot for afternoon tea and pre lunch or dinner drinks.
+Leading out from the Tapestry Room Prestonfield's grand elevated terrace overlooks the entrance and 20 acres of beautiful gardens.
+Surrounded by historic stone balustrades and pots of topiary, The terrace is a sought-after spot for afternoon tea and pre-lunch or dinner drinks.

 Hide away in the gorgeous Gothic Tea House.
 It's located in the heart of the beautiful rose gardens planted to commemorate the late Queen Elizabeth II's 80th Birthday and her visit to Prestonfield.